DigiBP/Team-Strawberries/README.md

 ## Steps in Process Automation using MAKE scenarios

 To implement the automation and to guarantee process flow efficiency MAKE scenarios were used.
-To set up this environment first step was to create a common Gmail account, from which all of interactions would be conducted, such as sending/receiving the RFI & RFQ forms, communication with suppliers, as well as the access to Google Sheet and Google Form.
+To set up this environment first step was to create a common Gmail account, from which all of interactions would be conducted, such as: receiving order request, sending/receiving the RFI & RFQ forms, communication with suppliers, as well as the access to Google Sheet and Google Form.

 ![image](https://github.com/DigiBP/Team-Strawberries/assets/97253646/838c8b79-80a4-446e-affe-e9e13e63f624)